LBoyle/tvmaze-frontend/README.md

 **Monday 8th**

 Used create-react-app to start a project.

 Import normalize and skeleton.

 Using react-router-dom and history.

 Skeleton doesn't have a navbar so I'll have to make one, and responsive.

 Just two main views for now.

 Planning, examining the json data, drawing component trees.

+**Tuesday 9th**

+Made basic somewhat responsive navbar.

+Installed and setup node-sass for watch.